dichotomies/epic-fields-nvs-udos/README.md

 - [Evaluating Task 1 (NVS)](#task-1-nvs)
 - [Evaluating Task 2 (UDOS)](#task-2-udos)

+## Updates

+10.2.24: We updated the annotations.
+The previous annotations of the first arxiv release can be found [here](https://drive.google.com/file/d/1dzP4ECsLNnh721gaPbogSw3OizAcCy_l/view?usp=sharing).
+The corresponding git commit for processing the previous annotations can be accessed [here](https://github.com/dichotomies/epic-fields-nvs-udos/tree/24d8ba048f0f13b5b3de4cf5d5f3bd2c4505a5d3).

 ## Setup

 Use the following commands to setup the folder structure.
 This will download and extract the